 Supply Your Own Spanish Content Initially

-Providing draft content (even rough outlines or voice recordings) keeps you at the lower end of the cost range and preserves authentic voice and domain expertise.
+Providing draft content — even rough outlines or voice recordings — keeps the project at the lower end of the cost range while preserving authentic voice and domain expertise.

 4

 Launch with core pages, the 3D globe, and smart forms first.
 Add city pages and blog content in Phase 2.
-This approach spreads the investment while generating leads from Day 1.
+This approach spreads the investment while generating leads from day one.

 5